 He was the first to go through PAK’s entire junior black ranking system, and after a few short hiatuses, achieved his full black belt in 2013 with a panel consisting of judges from across the United States.
 After fully joining WMA, he assisted Sensei Waterman in growing the school and day to day operations.

 He moved to Seattle in 2015, taking a job as a security officer.
 The profession and location led to him encountering numerous violent situations.
 While it validated his self-defense training, Ethan felt it necessary to step away from martial arts for several years.

-However, he has gradually resumed training, and in 2018, joined the MMA gym TAP in Bellingham, WA.
+However, he has gradually resumed training and has taken advantage of the dojo’s expanded virtual resources.
 He uses his first-hand experiences to act as an SD consultant to Sensei and has visited several times to assist on tests and mentor the next generation of WMA students.